 Now, more than 25 years later, and with five partners on board, Process Engineering Associates, LLC has grown in a careful and deliberate manner.
 “To the best of our knowledge, we are the largest independent chemical engineering company in the world,” says Roger Efferson, chief process engineer and director of business development.
 Some 50 employees, almost all of them chemical engineers, work out of four branch offices across the United States handling projects all over the world.

-PROCESS works in a vast array of markets, including fuels and energy, batch and continuous chemicals, fibers, food and beverage, metals, minerals, pharmaceuticals, and others.
-Its services include process design, modeling and simulation, plant operations support, due diligence, vendor and EPC (engineering, procurement, and construction) bid package support, and more.
+PROCESS works in a vast array of markets, including fuels and energy, batch and continuous chemicals, fibers, food and beverage, metals, minerals, pharmaceuticals, nuclear, and others.
+Its services include process design, modeling and simulation, plant operations support, due diligence, vendor and EPC (engineering, procurement, and construction) bid package support, process safety, and more.
 Clients range from the smallest of startups to major multinational corporations operating large manufacturing plants.

 A chemical engineer with a B.S. in chemical engineering from Penn State, Stewart epitomizes the engineering team at PROCESS.
 She has 30 years of experience in the design, startup, and operation of batch chemical, specialty metal, and pharmaceuticals production processes as well as in the design and permitting of environmental systems.
 Stewart initially worked for Mobil Oil, and later, when she and her husband moved to Tennessee, she landed a job at an environmental engineering firm.
 While in the Volunteer State, she made the professional connections that led to the founding of PROCESS.

 Stewart stresses that, “Front-end engineering is the most critical component of project execution.
 The cost impact of changes in the front end are much lower than the cost impact of changes the further into the project you go.
 We can revise a decision on the front end, and it won’t take us long to change that.
 But if we get down to where a mechanical or electrical engineer is designing the process and determines, ‘this isn’t going to work,’ then the cost impact is much higher.”
-The concept holds true whether it’s an established company launching a new process, or a startup company making initial critical decisions about plant their first investments.
+The concept holds true whether it’s an established company launching a new process, or a startup company making initial critical decisions about their first plant investments.

 PROCESS believes it’s valuable for clients considering a process-intensive project to consult with independent and unbiased due-diligence process design professionals before making major spending decisions in support of a new process or upgrade.
 “For instance, we enjoy working with startups and people with new ideas who are eager to get started, and we deal with this all the time.
 People come to us and say ‘we’ve already built the building,’” says Stewart.
 “Our position is that if you take an extra two weeks upfront to do the due diligence, then you can save time and money for years to come because you’ve done it right the first time.”